animals

 Local Life

-– Diving
+– Snorkeling

 – Camping

-– Treks and hikes
+– Hiking and trekking

 – Restaurants and bars

-– Sports activities like yoga or volleyball
+– Sports activities such as yoga or volleyball

-At least five days before your arrival in Cape Verde, you must pre-register on the dedicated government platform www.ease.gov.cv.
-An airport security tax of 3,400 escudos (€30.83) must be paid.
-It is advised to keep a proof of payment of this tax to present upon request upon arrival in Cape Verde.
+At least five days before your arrival in Cape Verde, you must pre-register on the official government platform at www.ease.gov.cv.
+An airport security tax will need to be paid.
+It is recommended to keep proof of payment for this tax, as you may be asked to present it upon arrival in Cape Verde.

 Read more

-Project's video
+Project video

 Play Video